FaulBert/serve/README.md

 ## Why?

+I don't know.
+Why not?

+old reason :
-Just for test purposes.
+> Just for test purposes.
-It's faster than `pnpm preview` you know.
+> It's faster than `pnpm preview` you know.
+>

-My use case:
+> My use case:
-- pnpm build
+> - pnpm build
-- serve -dir dist
+> - serve -dir dist
+>

-Yeah, just to see if everything is okay.
+> Yeah, just to see if everything is okay.